 At your home

-You do not need to stay 6 feet apart from people in your own household.
+You do not need to stay 6 feet apart from people you live with.

 Avoid spending time in community lounges and other common spaces in your building.

 Limit the number of people coming into your home, including cleaning and delivery workers.
-See other tips about living with others during the coronavirus pandemic.
+See guidance about hiring in-home services during the pandemic.

 When you are out of your home at stores, pharmacies, outdoor markets, or getting healthcare: